opencarrentalproject/enduser-service/server/README.md

 #### Road Map

-Currently this project uses the deprecated spring-security-oauth module for authorization server.
+Currently, this project uses the deprecated spring-security-oauth module for authorization server.
 There is a spring-authorization-server project in experimental phase.
 If this project will come out of experimental stage this repo will be migrated to use the new authorization server